Find out what the user can do to reduce battery corrosion and shedding.

 Figure 1: Innards of a corroded lead acid battery

 The terminals of a battery can also corrode, and this is often visible in the form of white powder.
-The phenomenon is a result of oxidation between two different metals connecting the poles.
+This is a result of oxidation between two different metals connecting the poles.
 Terminal corrosion can eventually lead to an open electrical connection.
 Changing the connecting terminals to lead, the same material as the battery pole of a starter battery, will solve most corrosion problems.

-The cells allow for some expansion but over time the growth of large sulfite crystals can result in a soft short that increases self-discharge.
-This mechanical action also causes shedding of the lead material.
+The cells allow for some expansion but over time the growth of large sulfite crystals can result in a soft short that manifest itself as elevated self-discharge, a mechanical action that also causes shedding of the lead material.
 On a starter battery, the shedding is manageable because the lead plates are thin and the battery does not go through a deep discharge.
-On a deep-cycle battery, on the other hand, shedding is a concern.
+On a deep-cycle battery, on the other hand, shedding is a larger concern.

 Another form of soft short is mossing.
 This occurs when the separators and plates are slightly misaligned as a result of poor manufacturing practices.
 This causes parts of the plates to become naked.
-The exposure promotes the formation of conductive crystal moss around the edges, which leads to elevated self-discharge.
+Such exposure promotes the formation of conductive crystal moss around the edges, which leads to elevated self-discharge.

 The most radical and serious form of short is a mechanical failure in which the suspended plates become loose and touch each other.
 This results in a sudden high discharge current that can lead to excessive heat buildup and thermal runaway.
 Sloppy manufacturing as well as excessive shock and vibration are the most common contributors to this failure.